jawah/kiss-headers/README.md

 headers.set_cookie[0]["1P_JAR"] # output: 2020-03-16-21
 ```

-Since v2.1 you can transform an Header object to its target `CustomHeader` subclass in order to access more methods.
+Since v2.1 you can transform an Header object to its target `CustomHeader` subclass to access more methods.

 ```python
 from kiss_headers import parse_it, get_polymorphic, SetCookie